-You, followed by the congregation, are invited to declare any reasons why you should not be married.
-Then you agree to take each other as husband and wife and your family and friends agree to support you in your marriage.
+The couple, followed by the congregation, are invited to declare any reasons why they should not be married.
+They then agree to take each other as husband and wife and their family and friends agree to support them in their marriage.

 Sometimes the Officiant may offer a reflection for this special day.

 The traditional wording is "Who brings this woman to be married to this man?"

 I, N , take you, N , to be my wife/husband,